This is a blog by Dr Finn Ballard on their experiences as a transgender person.

 Read our guidance for LGBT+ workers and their allies here.

 Community represents and supports workers in every sector of the UK economy.
-Join here today.
+You can join us here.